How long it takes to learn Chinese?

 Chinese culture and language also emphasize formal and informal speech patterns.
 It is because honorifics play such an important role.

-Using formal conversation is required when speaking with a stranger or someone older.
+When speaking with a stranger or someone older, formal conversation is required.
 Yet, you can use casual tones when talking with friends or juniors.

-After getting past these hurdles, learning Chinese becomes comparatively fast with active participation and focused studying methods.
+After overcoming these hurdles, learning Chinese becomes comparatively fast with active participation and focused studying methods.
 Also, goals like Chinese language jobs will boost your advancement.

 Final Words: Time to learn Chinese